roei910/oop-course/README.md

 # running frontend
-go to the client-angular folder, run npm install command and then run "npm start" / "ng serve" command
+go to the client-angular folder, run npm install command and then run "npm start" / "ng serve" command there is an option to use configurations like local, development and production which changes the backend server url.

 # versions
 npm @9.8.1 or higher